With the world becoming increasingly digitized, it is clear that digital cash flow solutions such as financing and lending benefit everyone.

 Although these solutions are typically used for short-term deferred payments, new alternatives have been created for more significant purchases with longer-term installments.
 As solutions like this become more readily available, this changes how many consumers and providers alike view and use financing.

 The future of financial services goes a lot further than just quick and convenient point-to-point payment options.
 With the advancement and expansion of data and applied analytics, banking services such as payments, deposits, and lending can now be embedded within platforms with non-financial solutions.
 An extension of embedded financial services is the development of comprehensive platforms that go beyond traditional financial services and focus on improving overall customer experiences.
 This leads to consumers and small businesses not needing to go to conventional providers to meet their financial needs and instead use one solution for all their needs.

 Markaaz is a one-stop-shop platform powering small businesses – we are in the process of implementing new features that reduce the friction in payments and increase access to financing.
 This will be integrated into the flow with our pre-verified directory for small businesses, where you can find new business partners and suppliers and monitor them over time.
-We work with leading companies, both large and small, to ensure you have all you need to succeed in one place.
+We work with large and small leading companies to ensure you have all you need to succeed in one place.
 We are working in tandem with institutions to build a comprehensive platform for small businesses to find verified suppliers, monitor them, and improve their cash flow.
 This includes features that would give small businesses a better idea of what financing options are available to them, opening up a world of opportunities.

 Join Markaaz today to be the first to learn about our cash flow features.